croweman/elency-config/README.md

 Passwords are `aA1!aaaa`

 The demo is configured to use `LDAP` security which can be turned on and off via `Settings`.

 Available users and passwords can be found <a href="https://raw.githubusercontent.com/croweman/elency-config/master/server/specs/support/ldap-mock-server/lib/configuration.js">here</a>.

 `Prod - Atlanta Falcons` key value for decrypting secure keys on `Prod` configurations for the `Atlanta Falcons - Centre` app.

 ```
 M2Y0M2E0NTMyZDBjNDNjNDk5YWJjOGEy
 ```

+A `JSON Schema` has been setup for the `Atlanta Falcons - Wide receiver` app to demonstrate enforcing a schema.

 The docker-compose real-time console logging will show you any updates that occur for the `Centre` app under team `Atlanta Falcons`.
 You can also execute the following to tail the logs